 Antalya Golden Orange Film Festival

+Film screenings and awardsWatch as A-listers arrive to the opening ceremony in a 2.5-mile parade of carnation-decorated cars, entering in floor-length gowns and tuxedos to the background of paparazzi flashes.
+This is Turkey, ”Hollywood style'!
 Attend panel discussions by directors, screenwriters, and producers of Turkish and Eurasian cinema during the week-long event, as well enjoying the glittering parties that take place across the city.
 150 films are screened throughout the week and there are exhibitions and workshops for film lovers, students and aspiring actors alike.
 Don't worry about struggling to understand the language as you watch a screening, as all films are subtitled in both English and Turkish.
-The final award ceremony is held at the Atatürk Cultural Centre, where winners are given a golden statuette of Venus carrying an orange.
+The final award ceremony is held at the Atatrk Cultural Centre, where winners are given a golden statuette of Venus carrying an orange.

 Socially responsibleThe ceremony presents a total of 34 awards this year, including Best Actor, Best International Film and Lifetime Achievement Award to name just a few.
 But it's not all about the awards either, as the festival also serves social responsibility projects and focuses on one of these projects every year.
 In previous festivals, The Golden Orange Film Festival has even held film workshops and nightly film showings in Antalya's prison.
 Aiming to create a ”festival of the people', the Golden Orange Film Festival now includes an award category titled ”Best First Film' to encourage young filmmakers to shoot feature-length films.
 There are also honorary awards given out to those trying to improve Turkish cinema.
 At the closing ceremony, the worthy winner of the Antalya Film Support Fund is announced where a large amount of money is given to a Turkish film production.